Soka University of America: History and philosophy

 SUA is a secular college founded by Daisaku Ikeda, the President of Soka Gakkai International (SGI).
 SUA's philosophical foundation originated in the work of Tsunesaburō Makiguchi, who was the first President of Soka Gakkai and created a society for educators dedicated to social and educational reform in Japan during the years leading up to World War II.
-Makiguchi was an elementary school principal, strongly influenced by John Dewey and American educational progressivism.

-Campus
+Links with Soka Gakkai

+It is not mandatory to join the Buddhist faith upon entering SUA.
+However, the university is closely linked to the Soka Gakkai.

+A document from the US tax authorities, dated 2012, indicates that the Soka Gakkai University is under the authority of its sole member, the Soka Gakkai.
+This legal status offers the right "to participate in decisions by the governing body regarding the disposal of all or substantially all of the organization’s assets".

+Today, the SUA Board of Directors includes, among others: Tariq Hasan, CEO of SGI-USA; Adin Strauss, General Director of SGI-USA; Yoshiki Tanigawa, listed as a Benefactor of Soka Gakkai.

+Campuses

+Monterey

+In May 2026, Soka University of America announced that they were in discussions with Middlebury College to purchase the MIIS campus and some of its academic programs.
+In August 2026, the purchase went through.

+Current MIIS students are allowed to finish their programs and graduate with a Middlebury degree, where SUA is also accepting applications for the Fall 2027 cohort at the newly renamed Monterey Institute of International Studies at Soka University of America (MIIS).

 Calabasas

 In 1987, SUA was formed as a not-for-profit organization incorporated in the state of California.
 Initially it was a small graduate school located on the 588 acre former Gillette−Brown Ranch in Calabasas and the Santa Monica Mountains.
 Originally the location was the site of pre-Columbian Talepop, a settlement of the Chumash people.
 It was within the Spanish land grant Rancho Las Virgenes in the 19th century.
 In the 1920s, it became the rural estate of King Gillette with a mansion designed by Wallace Neff.
 In 1952, it became the Claretville seminary of the Claretian Order of the Catholic Church, and in 1977 it became the religious center of Elizabeth Clare Prophet and the Church Universal and Triumphant (CUT).
 In 1986, CUT sold the 219 acre property to Soka University of Japan.